computerdothing/yeticky/README.md

 # yeticky
-Convert Nessus scan CSV into the idiosyncratic format I need right now
+Convert and manage CSV data from the command line